kstopa/bikepixel/README.md

 * Arduino UNO (or any other Ardiuno or compatible board);
 * 1 x NeoPixel 8x8 matrix;
-* 3 x touch switches;
+* 3 x touch switches (6x6x8mm);
-* 3 x 10 kΩ resistence;
+* 3 x 10 kΩ resistance;
-* 1 x 470 Ω resistence;
+* 1 x 470 Ω resistance;
 * 1 x 1000 uf/6.3V capacitator;
+* Wires and soldering stuff;
+* The plexi case;
-* 1 x 6 AAA battery holder (but you can try any other power source);
+* 1 x 6 AAA battery holder (optional);
 * 1 x on\off botton (optional if your battery holder have one built-in);
-* Wires and soldering stuff;
-* the case.
+* 1 x Power bank 10000 mAh or more (optional).

-If you have all the components you can assemble it following the next schema.
+For the power supply you can use a Powerbank connected directly to the Arduino Nano board or a battery holder, also you can try any other power sources.
+Then if you have all the components you can assemble it following the next schema.

 ![BikePixel schema](./docs/electronics/sketch%20protoboard.png "BikePixel sketch")